EmmanuelInyang/AltSchool-Second-Semester-Assignments/14-07-2023/bash-script-assignment.md

          echo "The file $device_file is not a character special file." fi
       ```
-   **-d operator:** This operator checks if the given directory exists or not.
+   - **d operator:** This operator checks if the given directory exists or not.
 If it exists then the operator returns true otherwise false. <br>
       ```
       if [ -d "$directory" ]; then
          echo "The directory $directory exists."